canjs/can-route/doc/can-route.md

     data,     // The bound observable.
     register, // Register routes that translate between
-              // the url and the bound observable. start     // Begin updating the bound observable with
+              // the url and the bound observable. start,    // Begin updating the bound observable with
               // url data and vice versa.

     deparam,  // Given url fragment, return the data for it.